 - Schools' general power to discipline, as circumscribed by Section 91 of the Education and Inspections Act 2006, enables a member of staff to confiscate, retain or dispose of a pupil's property as a disciplinary penalty, where reasonable to do so. - The member of staff can use their discretion to confiscate, retain and/or destroy any item found because of a 'with consent' search so long as it is reasonable in the circumstances.
 Where any article is reasonably suspected to be an offensive weapon, it must be passed to the police. - Staff have a defence to any complaint or other action brought against them.
 The law protects members of staff from liability in any proceedings brought against them for any loss of, or damage to, any item they have confiscated, provided they acted lawfully. - Schools are not required to inform parents before a search takes place nor are they required to seek parental consent to search their child.
 However, parents should always be informed that a search has taken place.
-Please ensure a record
+Please ensure a record of this parental conversation is made on CPOMS as a contact with parent/carer,

-- of this parental conversation is made on CPOMS as a contact with parent/carer, ideally this will be added as an action to the student search. - Complaints about screening or searching should be dealt with through the normal school complaints procedure.
+- ideally this will be added as an action to the student search.
+Search record paperwork should also be uploaded to CPOMS on the same incident log. - Complaints about screening or searching should be dealt with through the normal school complaints procedure.